 See Minor requirements.

-3 FLE courses.
+3 WLE courses.
 These can be courses with an international or multicultural component taken in your other major/other departments.

 See Major requirements.

 One semester abroad can provide 12-20 credits.
 Or study abroad in summer and earn 6-10 credits.